danish-song-of-liberation/nnl2/README.md

 # nnl2
 Common Lisp (CL) neural network framework

-*About the Author:* This framework is being developed by a 14-year-old as a personal solo project.
+*About the Author:* This framework is being developed by a 14-year-old (already 15) as a personal solo project.
 All code, all bugs, all mine!

 I write the framework mainly for myself because writing on torch or tensorflow develops into eternal procrastination and unwillingness to write code on it.